-Board Policy 1A.1 delegates authority to the chancellor to develop procedures on behalf of the Board of Trustees for purposes of implementing board policy.
+Board Policy 1A.1 delegates authority to the chancellor to develop procedures on behalf of the board for purposes of implementing board policy.

 All tuition and fee rate structures are authorized by the board.
-Tuition and fees collected must be deposited and reported through the business office at each college or university.
+Tuition and fees collected shall be deposited and reported through the business office at each college or university.